faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 The requirements for accessing process modification APIs are:

-- System Integrity Protection needs to be disabled.
+- System Integrity Protection\index{operating system!System Integrity Protection} needs to be disabled.
 - The process making the modification must run as root.
-- The program making the modifications must be code signed.
+- The program making the modifications must be code signed\index{software!code signing}.
 - The entitlement assigned to the program must have `SecTaskAccess` with `allowed` and `debug`
 - The user must agree to trust the program in their security settings.